CharlyReux/evolvable-by-design-todomvc-frontend/README.md

 > [!CAUTION]
 > In all the cases, the longer step is the first implementation, as you will have to get familiar with the application, and the approach(in the case of Pivo).
 Remember that a Documentation for Pivo that covers all the use-cases you will encounter is available [here]()TODO

+> [!NOTE]
+> The script that you will use does everything not relevant for you for the experiment.
+It automatically runs the backend version that you need to conform to in your frontend, and replaces the `openapi.yml` file situated in the root of the repository with the one that is relevant.
+> The only thing that you will need to do is to run `npm run dev` in order to start developing, and access `http://localhost:5173`
+> If running this experiment in a github codeSpace **you will probably have to make the backend public in order to access it**(the same as with the tutorial) with `gh codespace ports visibility 3000:public -c $CODESPACE_NAME`

 #### Classical Approach
-To make things easier, you can check the swagger UI while coding(TODO specify how to access it) or the openApi specification directly(TODO provide the access to the file)
+To make things easier, you can check the swagger UI while coding(An extension is provided in the devcontainer: `OpenAPI: show preview using Swagger UI`) or the openApi specification directly, which is in the root of the repository.

 ##### First implementation
 1. Instantiate the service in the todolistpage
 2. Implement the methods in the TodoService
-3. Once done, run the following command: TODO `Add the command form the script`
+3. Once done, run the following command: `./experiment -n`

 ##### Set n°1
 1. Add a required `dueDate` body parameter of type string to POST /todo.